gagolews/stringi/docs/_sources/rapi/stri_opts_regex.rst.txt

 Details
 ~~~~~~~

 Note that some regex settings may be changed using ICU regex flags inside regexes.
-For example, ``"(?i)pattern"`` performs a case-insensitive match of a given pattern, see the ICU User Guide entry on Regular Expressions in the References section or `stringi-search-regex <stringi-search-regex.html>`__.
+For example, ``'(?i)pattern'`` performs a case-insensitive match of a given pattern, see the ICU User Guide entry on Regular Expressions in the References section or `stringi-search-regex <stringi-search-regex.html>`__.

 Value
 ~~~~~